Vienna – Applied Art Museum

 Stubenring 5

-It was not part of our plan, but the heavy rain and our Vienna pass in hand, we went in just because it was next to the bus stop and Stadtpark.
+This museum wasn’t part of our original plan.
+But with heavy rain pouring down and our Vienna Pass in hand, we decided to step inside simply because it was next to the bus stop and close to Stadtpark.
+It felt like a spontaneous detour, the kind you take without expectations.

 For an overview of Vienna click here.